-During the year ended February 29, 2016, the probability of settlement of the potential liability decreased sufficiently for the Company allowing it to derecognize the provision.
-As a result, the Company recognized additional recoveries of \$285,832.
+During the year ended February 29, 2016, the probability of settlement of the potential liability related to flow through taxes payable of \$85,042, penalties related to non-filing of \$100,824, and total accumulated interest of \$99,966 decreased sufficiently for the Company, allowing it to derecognize the provision.
+As a result, the Company recognized recoveries of \$285,832 related to the total potential liability.
 The Company may be required to settle this potential liability in the future.
 The outcome of the amount of actual claims, if any, is contingent on future assessments to the Company and its investors.